-A logical architecture helps to visualize and communicate application’s logical & functional components and depicts future state solution exhibiting how it will meet business needs.
+A logical architecture helps to visualize and communicate the application’s logical & functional components and depicts future state of the architecture meeting business requirements.

-A software architect often comes up with logical architecture during the stage of architecture definition phase and gets created as part of software architecture document.
-At later stage, logical architecture becomes an input to create physical architecture and also serves following purpose:
+A software architect often comes up with a logical architecture as an artifact during the architecture definition phase, which gets documented as part of software architecture document.
+At a later stage, logical architecture becomes an input to create physical architecture and also serves the following purpose:

 - To describe functional components & their grouping